logo

 Once our model is built, we’re ready to pass it our training data by calling ‘the.fit()’ function.
 The ‘n_epochs’ represents how many times the model is going to see our data.
 In this case, our epoch is 1000, so our model will look at our data 1000 times.

-When our model is done going through all of the epochs, it will output an accuracy score as seen below.
+When our model is done going through all of the epochs, it will output an accuracy score.

 Step 11: Model predictions for the chatbot